MikeS11/ProtonPack/README.md

   <h3 align="center">GhostKitty Proton Pack</h3>

   <p align="center">
   This is my contribution to the GB community.
-This project adds a bit more movie / game accuracy but also add a little fun :)
+This project adds a bit more movie / game accuracy but also a little fun :)

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents